EGYPT ITINERARY AND TRAVEL COST

 - There is a reason why Luxor is called the hassle capital of Egypt.
 Every store owners will try their best to sweet talk you into buying their stuff.
 They were also very aggressive, sometimes almost shoving their wares to my face.
 Never engage if you don’t plan on buying anything, and you need to haggle in almost EVERYTHING here.

-- We negotiated with a local taxi driver to tour us at the sites of the Valley of Kings and Temple of Hatshepsut.
-Be very clear that both are included in the tour!
+- We negotiated with a local taxi driver to tour us at the Valley of Kings and Temple of Hatshepsut.
+Be very clear with what you want to visit!

-- Here are the latest price and package for the Valley of Kings.
-For the basic package, you can choose 3 tombs – We chose the Tombs of Ramses III, Ramses IV, and Tutmosis
+- Here are the latest price and packages for the Valley of Kings.
+You can choose three tombs – We decided on the Tombs of Ramses III, Ramses IV, and Tutmosis.

 - Travel time from Luxor to Cairo is 10 hrs.
 We also bought the ticket online at the official website of the Egyptian National Railways.